elakito/testzone/samples/osgi_camel_ws_sample_cxf_jaxrs/README.md

-Apache Camel AHC-Websocket client route sample (Blueprint)
+Apache Camel AHC-Websocket client route calling cxf-jaxrs service (Blueprint)
 =================================================

-This bundle invokes a websocket server consumer endpoint published by osgi_camel_websocket_sample_route_bp using a camel route using websocket client endpoints.
+This bundle invokes a websocket server consumer endpoint published by osgi-cxf-websocket-sample-jaxrs-service using a camel route using websocket client endpoints.
 More precisely, a file consumer endpoint reads a file and forwards it to a websocket client producer which invokes